k-vyn/framer-ios-kit/README.md

 ![](https://dl.dropboxusercontent.com/u/143270556/ioskit/field.png)

-A versital input for the keyboard object's output.
-Please note, this is not a HTML Field.
+The field is a versatile input for the keyboard.
+Please note, this is not a HTML field.

 ####Properties
 - **text** *String* <br> Adds text by default to the field.